JG & C Seddon Scholarship for Women

 Application and Selection Process

-Applicants must provide a statement in support of their application indicating how they believe the receipt of the scholarship will assist them with their studies and in their future career.
-This statement should give a sufficient explanation of the applicant's background and current circumstances to enable the University to judge their eligibility, need and merit.
+Applicants must provide a statement in support of their application indicating how they believe the scholarship will assist them with their studies and in their future career.
+This statement should give sufficient explanation of the applicant's background and current circumstances to enable the University to judge their eligibility and merit.

 Successful applicants will be selected based on their application, an interview, academic potential (based on GPA, ATAR or previous work experience), and their ability to meet the criteria.